sbendre06/Supervised-Learning-BTC-Price-Direction/Pricing Models/README.md

 CONCLUSIONS:

 - Our highest model’s accuracy was 55.94% in logistic regression
-- Considering professional traders often look for 55-60% directionally correct trades, this is a significant result
+- Possibly strong for 55-60% directionally correct trades, next step would require significant backtesting and strategy development
-- Strong linear correlation between Bitcoin and major stock indices, gold, silver, and **copper
+- Strong linear correlation between Bitcoin and major stock indices, gold, silver, and copper

 Based on our evaluation…
 - Bitcoin seems to be a safe investment through traditional ETFs or futures / options contracts